dddpt-epfl-phd/dhs-nerd/reports/report.md

 # Linking the DHS

 ## 1) Introduction

 The Historical Dictionary of Switzerland (HDS) is a valuable source for historians and the general public on the History of Switzerland.
 It is the result of 30 years of dedicated work by historians with a vision for a detailed encyclopedia of Switzerland.
 Today it boasts a growing collection of 36'000 articles.

-It was also at the forefront of the use of digital technologies in History.
-It offered its first online portal in 2006.
+It was also at the forefront of the transition to the digital medium with its first online version in 2006.
 It is actively participating in the push for linked data as part of the metagrid.ch consortium.
-Today, most of its articles are linked to wikidata.
+Today, it serves as a reference for both Wikipedia and Wikidata, with Wikidata linking entities to most of its articles.

 The Dictionary was intended for publication as a paper encyclopedia.
 Its digital twin has been an evolution from this format.
 As a result, it still lacks some features that are hallmarks of born-digital encyclopedias.